aws/sagemaker-python-sdk/src/sagemaker/rl/README.rst

     rl_estimator.fit()

-In the following sections, we'll discuss how to prepare a training script for execution on SageMaker, then how to run that script on SageMaker using a ``RLEstimator``.
+In the following sections, we'll discuss how to prepare a training script for execution on SageMaker and how to run that script on SageMaker using a ``RLEstimator``.

 Preparing the RL Training Script